 Hungry?
 Well, not surprisingly given its coastal location, fish is a popular delicacy here.
 Restaurants and bars are legion no matter where you are, with every conceivable dish on the menu from local delights such as curried fish with rice to mouth-watering repasts such as Sorpotel (sauced pork) and Xacuti (meat curry prepared with a recipe of Goan spices) that are world-renowned.
 Vegetarians, relax - there are more varied vegetable dishes on offer here than anywhere, thanks to the various spices, peppers and chillums in abundance here.
 European dishes, some prepared with a dash of Goan ingenuity, are on offer also.
 You can end the day at your own leisure - many bars, clubs and eateries here are open all night long - so time is what you make of it.

 So there you go: describing Goa as an Indian tourist resort is to short-change it, for Goa cannot be said to be fully Indian or western, but a completely unique blend of the two.
 But don't take our word for it.
 Why not come see for yourself?
 Fortunately our live online booking system makes it unbelievably simple to create your own customised holiday in Goa, allowing your to combine flights and accommodation with ease.
 Don't delay, there are amazing deals available today!

 |Estimated Flight Time:||Not Available|

-One of the quietest beaches you'll find on your holidays to Goa, Varca is situated on ten kilometres of pristine Indian coastline …
+One of the quietest beaches you'll find on your holidays to Goa, Varca is situated on ten kilometres of pristine Indian coastline dotted with palm tre …